stdeepak22/graphql-on-mongo/readme.md

 * user name = `root_secure`
 * password = `pass_secure`

-File `mongooseConnection.js` is having configuration about db server, and its credentails, if you using locally installed mongodb, make sure you change the configuration as per your mongodb server.
+File `mongooseConnection.js` is having configuration about db server, and its credentails, if you are using locally installed mongodb, make sure you change the configuration as per your mongodb server in this file.
 This `mongooseConnection.js` file is available at -
 > `db_mongo\src\db\mongooseConnection.js`

 ![mongooseConnection.js](db_mongo/seed_init/readme_assets/connection-js.jpg)